arsize/arsize/README.md

 - ✅ JavaScript / TypeScript / ...
 - ✅ Vue.js / React.js / ...
-- ✅ Node.js / Python / ...

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Rust/Flutter.
+- 🌱 I’m currently learning Go/Flutter.
 - 😜 focusing on front-end and any other repos.

 ### 📮 Other